 What to Expect

-Just as soon as the last nail has been driven home on Phase I of the Makers Mill building renovation next summer 2021, we will open the doors to programs and classes for people to learn, teach, practice, and collaborate around a wide variety of skills and crafts that support personal, professional, and community goals.
+Just as soon as the last nail has been driven home on Phase I of the Makers Mill building renovation - anticipated to be late 2021 - we will open the doors to programs and classes for people to learn, teach, practice, and collaborate around a wide variety of skills and crafts that support personal, professional, and community goals.

 Access to the Makers Mill will be open to all levels of makers: students, hobbyists, and professionals; providing a place where people feed off one another’s interests, curiosity, enthusiasm, ideas, feedback, and projects; and facilitating collaboration, mentorship, and learning exchanges.